wso2/docs-is/en/docs/learn/configuring-single-sign-on-oidc.md

 You are now ready to try out OpenID Connect SSO with the Pickup Dispatch and Pickup Manager sample web applications.

+    !!! note
+        To avoid errors while redirecting to the home page of the Pickup Dispatch and Pickup Manager applications, upgrade the Tomcat server to the latest version.

 ## Try it out
 1. Navigate to <http://localhost.com:8080/pickup-dispatch> on your browser and click **Login**.